By Ryan Myers on Mar 1, 2020 9:00:00 AM

 Like it or not, your online presence is more important than ever in a world where curating your Instagram account sounds more like common sense and less like something only relegated to the micro-celebrity crowd.

-Want potential clients to be both impressed and amazed?
+Want prospective clients to be both impressed and amazed?
 But don’t know where to start?
 To quote every clickbait article in the universe “The answer will surprise you!”
 First off...

 Update Your LinkedIn Page!